BonyAminAIUB/Codeforces/README.md

 ## 🎯 Goal
 - Practice competitive programming regularly
 - Learn efficient algorithms and clean coding
-- Track my progress over time
+- Learn how to optimize brute-force solutions
+- Prepare for contests and technical interviews

+---

+## 📈 Progress Tracking
+- Problems range from **beginner to intermediate** level
+- Solutions are updated as I learn better or more optimized approaches

 ---